What Is VXLAN?

 VXLAN vs VLAN: The VXLAN Benefits Drive Adoption

-Introduced by Cisco and VMware and now heavily used in open networking, VXLAN stands for Virtual eXtensible Local Area Network and is perhaps the most popular overlay technology for IP-based SDN data centers.
-And is used extensively with ACI networks.
+Introduced by Cisco and VMware and now heavily used in open networking, VXLAN stands for Virtual eXtensible Local Area Network.
+It is perhaps the most popular overlay technology for IP-based SDN data centers and is used extensively with ACI networks.

-VXLAN was explicitly designed for Layer 2 over Layer 3 tunneling, and its early competitions from NVGRE and STT are fading away, and VXLAN is becoming the industry standard.
+VXLAN was explicitly designed for Layer 2 over Layer 3 tunneling.
+Its early competition from NVGRE and STT is fading away, and VXLAN is becoming the industry standard.
 VLXAN brings many advantages, especially in loop prevention, as there is no need for a VXLAN spanning tree.

-Today, with overlays such as with VXLAN, the dependency on loop prevention protocols is almost eliminated.
+Today, overlays such as VXLAN almost eliminate the dependency on loop prevention protocols.
 However, even though virtualized overlay networks such as VXLAN are loop-free, having a failsafe loop detection and mitigation method is still desirable because loops can be introduced by topologies connected to the overlay network.

 Loop prevention traditionally started with Spanning Tree Protocols (STP) to counteract the loop problem in first-gen Layer-2 Ethernet networks.
 Over time, other approaches evolved by moving networks from “looped topologies” to “loop-free topologies.